 - Making a list of contact names and numbers in large print by the telephone.

-The only inevitable when caring for someone with Dementia is that things will change.
+The only inevitable thing when caring for someone with Dementia is that things will change.

-With this in mind, try to be flexible and not get too used to the way things are.
+With this in mind, try to be flexible and be at peace with change, however hard it can sometimes be.
 A good way of preparing for an uncertain future could involve financial planning and identifying the right care services for your loved one’s evolving situation.

 Communicating effectively with a person who has Dementia can become more challenging over time as the disease progresses.

-There are a number of different communication approaches that have been developed to provide further trust and support with the person you are caring for.
+There are a number of different communication approaches and they have been developed to provide further trust and support with the person you are caring for.

 Here are a few tips to consider when you’re communicating: